Anatomy of the Achilles

 Strengthening and support

 Your legs support an intense amount of weight every day!
 In order to handle the pressures put on them, you must keep your muscles and tendons strong.
-The Knee-Flex® Passive Knee Stretch Device was designed specifically to increase strength and flexibility of your leg with smooth controlled movements.
+Use stretching exercises (assigned by your physical therapist) to increase strength and flexibility of your leg with smooth controlled movements.
 You can start out small and increase at your own, slow but safe pace.
-Minimize your chance of re-injury and decrease your time spent in pain and discomfort - talk with your physician about whether incorporating these products into your therapy is the right choice for you!
+Minimize your chance of re-injury and decrease your time spent in pain and discomfort.

-The good news is, reducing scar tissue and healing faster is possible with the combination of Freezie Wrap® cold compression therapy, and Inferno Wrap® Blood Flow Stimulation Therapy™!
+The good news is, reducing scar tissue and healing faster is possible with the combination of Cold Compress or Ice Pack, and the TShellz Wrap Deep Tissue Regeneration Therapy!
 Even with optimum healing, there is always less elasticity in a previously injured tendon compared to an Achilles tendon that has never been injured.
 However, it's crucial that you heal your Achilles injury the best you can.
 That way, your chance of a further injury and chronic pain is significantly reduced.

 Prevention and Promotion of Lifelong Health